Kansas City DUI Penalties

 - Misdemeanor, Class B

-- Jail sentence of 48 hours to 6 months, $750 to $1,000.00 fine.
+- Jail sentence of up to 6 months, $750 to $1,000.00 fine.

 - Suspends driver's license for 30 days to one year, followed by an ignition interlock